Slavery in the Abbasid Caliphate: Red Sea slave trade

 The slave trade from Africa to Arabia via the Red Sea had ancient roots.
-While in Pre-Islamic Arabia, Arab war captives were common targets of slavery, importation of slaves from Ethiopia across the Red Sea also took place.
+While in pre-Islamic Arabia, Arab war captives were common targets of slavery, importation of slaves from Ethiopia across the Red Sea also took place.
 The Red Sea slave trade appears to have been established at least from the 1st century onward, when enslaved Africans were trafficked across the Red Sea to Arabia and Yemen.

+East Africa came to act as a supply source for slaves to the Arabian Peninsula via the Indian Ocean slave trade since at least the Middle Ages.
+While the majority of these slaves appear to have been shipped to the Arabian Peninsula via Oman and Muscat rather than via the Red Sea, the Red Sea was also a route for the slave trade between East Africa and the Arabian Peninsula.
+It also acted as a route for slaves to Egypt.

 The Red Sea slave trade appear to have expanded significantly during the Islamic period, particularly during the Abbasid Caliphate.
 African slaves were transported in the 9th century via the Red Sea slave trade from Africa across the Red Sea to the slave markets of Jeddah, Mecca and Medina, and from there by caravan over the desert to the slave market of Baghdad.

-The Red Sea slave between Africa and the Arabian Peninsula continued for centuries until its final abolition in the 1960s, when slavery in Saudi Arabia was abolished in 1962.
+The Red Sea slave trade between Africa and the Arabian Peninsula continued for centuries until its final abolition in the 1960s, when slavery in Saudi Arabia was abolished in 1962.